 How does my cat get fleas?

 Your cat can catch fleas from the environment, as they lay eggs off the cat, and jump back on once hatched.
 Fleas are at their worst during summer but pose a threat all year long.
-Fleas are usually very difficult to see, but flea dirt (little black bits of ‘dirt' in the fur of your cat, particularly under the chin) is always a clear sign that fleas are present.
+Fleas are usually very difficult to see, but flea dirt (little black bits of ‘dirt' in the fur of your cat) is always a clear sign that fleas are present.